Armatocereus: Taxonomy

 The genus name was first mentioned in print by Curt Backeberg in 1934, and again in 1935.
 However, at the time, the International Code of Botanical Nomenclature required a Latin description for a genus name to be accepted, and this was not published until 1938.
 Armatocereus means "armed cereus", referring to the spines.

 Phylogeny and classification

 Classifications based on morphological characters placed Armatocereus in the subfamily Cactoideae, tribe Browningieae.
 However, molecular phylogenetic studies have repeatedly shown that the tribe Browningieae is not monophyletic (like most other traditional cactus tribes).
 A 2011 study places Armatocereus in a clade called "PHB", as it contains members of the previously defined tribes Pachycereeae, Hylocereeae and Browningieaes; other Browningieae members, including Browningia, are placed in a more distantly related BCT clade.
 The main clades in the resulting phylogeny are shown below.

 Species

-The taxonomy of the genus and of its species was described as "confusing" by Edward F. Anderson in 2001.
-The Plant List (version 1.1, September 2013) accepts six species:
+As of 2025 Plants of the World Online accept the following species:

 Other sources, including Anderson (2001), list further species not accepted in The Plant List: